cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 ### Final notes on Learning Python
 * Let's review what we've learned today
 * Today we learned two ways to execute Python code: the Python Shell and running scripts with the Python interpreter.
 In the future classes we'll also learn how to use two other tools: PyCharm and Jupyter, that are widely used in the industry.
+* We've learned Python's basic types and the operations we can use on them
+* We looked and loops and conditionals, two very important constructs to control execution flow in a script
+* We've learned how to manipulate and read files using Python

 ### Additional Exercises Material
 * [Extra exercises](./3-python-exercises.md): Additional exercises to practice each Python topic

 ### Optional homework(no need to submit, preparation for next class)
 * Research what is a Python external `library` and what can you do with it.
-* Research what are the `numpy` and `argparse` python libraries and what are they used for.
+* Research what are the `numpy` and `pandas` python libraries and what are they used for.

 ### Recommended Readings
 * [Software Carpentry Python Lesson](http://swcarpentry.github.io/python-novice-inflammation/index.html): Software Carpentry Lesson on Python basics for data manipulation (Modules)